michalis0/BigScaleAnalytics/week4/readme.md

 ## Walkthroughs

-**Data cleaning**: The role of data cleaning & quality dimensions

 **Cloud Dataprep**:

-* What is Cloud Dataprep?
+* What is Cloud Dataprep and why use such a tool?
 * Accessing Dataprep: From the side menu of your Google Cloud console, go to _Big Data_ > _Dataprep_.
 * Using Dataprep: Flows, recipes, steps